doonze/EmbyUpdate/README.md

 ## Deployment

 Download, copy, git, svn, or use any other way you know to get the script on your box.
+An easy way is to download the source .zip in releases and unzip in in the desired directory.
 I created a directory just for this script.
-It will download the deb's and create the version.txt file into whatever directory you have it in.
+It will download the deb's and create the version.txt file and log into whatever directory you have it in.

 Make the job executable by running this command on the script
 ```